 This course is taught in English.
-Textbooks and course materials are only offered in the English Language.

 COSMETOLOGY COURSE OVERVIEW

 Course Hours: 1500 clock hours

 The course is divided into pre-clinical classroom instruction and clinical service learning experiences.

 - 1. Pre-clinical Classroom Instruction: The first 300 hours are devoted to classroom workshops where students learn design principles, technical information, and professional practices. - 2.
 Clinic Classroom Learning Experience: The remaining 1200 hours are spent in the clinic classroom where practical experience is gained.